 Chris is also an original and elegant arranger.
-He has been commissioned by the WDR Big Band to arrange a centennial celebration concert of Thelonious Monk’s compositions, to be performed in March 2017, his fifth guest appearance with the organization.
+He was commissioned by the WDR Big Band to arrange a centennial celebration concert of Thelonious Monk’s compositions, performed in March 2017, his fifth guest appearance with the organization.
 Chris has also arranged for John Pizzarelli Swing Seven and the Omaha Symphony.

 As a Cultural Ambassador for the U.S. State Department, Chris has traveled to over 50 countries to perform concerts and present educational workshops.

 Chris is an enthusiastic jazz educator.
 He teaches in affiliation with The New School and also privately, through his own studio or via Skype.
 He conducts jazz clinics at colleges throughout the U.S., such as The School for International Teaching in Brattleboro, VT.